anarita-viseu/Business-Cases-with-Data-Science/README.md

 The challenge is a monthly sales forecast based on real data from a Siemens business unit in Germany.

 Business area:
-- Selected product groups of one Business Unit of our Smart Infrastructure Division
+- Selected product groups of one Business Unit of Siemens' Smart Infrastructure Division
 - Focus on biggest country of business unit (Germany)

 Data: